AuReMe/esmecata/README.md

 * `--uniref`: use annotation from uniref

-To add more annotations, esmecata can search for each reference proteins the [UniRef](https://www.uniprot.org/help/uniref) cluster associated to the protein.
-Then the representative protein of the cluster will be extracted and if its identity with the protein of interest is superior to 90% esmecata will find its annotaiton (GO Terms and EC numbers) andwill propagate these annotations to the portein of our dataset.
+To add more annotations, esmecata can search the [UniRef](https://www.uniprot.org/help/uniref) cluster associated to the protein associated to a taxon.
+Then the representative protein of the cluster will be extracted and if its identity with the protein of interest is superior to 90% esmecata will find its annotaiton (GO Terms and EC numbers) and will propagate these annotations to the protein.
+At this moment, this option is only usable when using the `--sparql` option.

 * `--expression`: extract expression information

 With this option, esmecata will extract the [expression information](https://www.uniprot.org/help/expression_section) associated to a protein.
 This contains 3 elements: Induction, Tissue specificity and Disruption Phenotype.
+At this moment, this option is only usable when using the `--sparql` option.

 ## EsMeCaTa outputs